 TRENTON, N.J.
-(AP) — For the third time, Johnson & Johnson has been hit with a multimillion-dollar jury verdict over whether the talc in its iconic baby powder causes ovarian cancer when applied regularly for feminine hygiene.
+(AP) — Johnson & Johnson has been hit with a multimillion-dollar jury verdict for the fourth time over whether the talc in its iconic baby powder causes ovarian cancer when applied regularly for feminine hygiene.

-Johnson & Johnson says its product is safe, and it is appealing all three losses.
-And investors don't seem worried that J&J is in financial trouble, even though the company faces an estimated 2,000 similar lawsuits.
-J&J shares fell 0.3 percent Friday, about the same as the broader stock market, to close at $115.33.
+Investors don't seem worried that J&J is in financial trouble, even though the company faces an estimated 2,000 similar lawsuits.
+J&J shares fell 62 cents to $123.10 in late-afternoon trading Friday.

 WHAT IS TALC?

 Talc is a mineral that is mined from deposits around the world, including the U.S. The softest of minerals, it's crushed into a white powder.
 It's been widely used in cosmetics and other personal care products to absorb moisture since at least 1894, when Johnson & Johnson's Baby Powder was launched.
 But it's mainly used in a variety of other products, including paint and plastics.

 DOES IT CAUSE OVARIAN CANCER?

 Like many questions in science, there's no definitive answer.
 Finding the cause of cancer is difficult.
 It would be unethical to do the best kind of study, asking a group of women to use talcum powder on their genitals and wait to see if it causes cancer, while comparing them to a group who didn't use it.

 While ovarian cancer is often fatal, it's relatively rare.
 It accounts for only about 22,400 of the 1.7 million new cases of cancer expected to be diagnosed in the United States this year.